Cat Fountain Placement Guide -

 We tend to assume that like us, cats want their water near their food.
 We do that, drink and eat more or less simultaniously, but cats do not.
 In the wild, (and you are probably aware that cats are still very much wild), cats do not keep their food and water near one another.
 They are instinctively aware that their food can contaminate the water, (deadly bacteria) which could be fatal so they assiduously avoid that.

 Many vets say the food odors put the cat off drinking and this is probably why.
-Cats are deeply wise as regards their physical well being.
-So the fountain next to their food is just not a good idea
+Cats are deeply wise as regards their physical well.
+So the fountain next to their food is just not a good idea.
+Here is a link on that.

 Cats like a serene place for their fountain.